ExpressLRS/Docs/docs/software/gemini.md

 ## What happens if I use a Gemini TX, in Gemini Mode, with a single Antenna Receiver?

 The Gemini TX will function as designed, in Gemini Mode.
-The Receiver will only get the signal from the TX it has sync'd with.
+The Receiver will only get the signal from the TX it has synchronized with.
 The other TX, will act as a noise generator.
 Therefore, you should set the TX in either Switch or Single Antenna (Ant1/Ant2) Mode.

 ## What happens if I use a Gemini TX, in Gemini Mode, with Gemini-incapable Diversity Receivers?